akazemian/Decoding-Mental-State/README.md

 ## Wrapping up

-The original study used feature engineering and traditional machine learning models for this classification task.
+The original study used feature engineering and classical machine learning models for this task.
 They found that with 44 features and classical classifiers such as Bayesian Networks, Support Vector Machines and Random Forests, they could obtain an overall accuracy of around  87%.

-A score of 83%, with no extracted features and minimal processing from only a few lines of code seems like a great start to me.
-This also shows the potential of deep learning for decoding brain activity.
-As you might know, one of the limitations of deep learning models are the amount of data they need for training.
-And this dataset is very small compared to what’s used for computer vision projects where deep learning is having stellar performance.
-This is probably the main reason for not achieving an accuracy score of over 90% from deep learning.
-Another reason could be the use of a commercial grade EEG headband as opposed to performing the experiments in a lab.
-However, as these headbands are becoming more popular for research purposes, it is important to optimize models to work well with them.
-For these reasons, I’m interested in using data augmentation and further hyper parameter tuning to observe the change in the overall accuracy of the model.
+In this project, a score of 83% was achieved with no feature extraction and minimal processing.
+This score would likely increase with further hyperparameter tuning.
+The aim of this project was to demonstrate the performance of deep learning for decoding brain activity.
+One of the known limitations of deep learning is the amount of data required for training.
+It is only expected to achieve a lower accuracy with limited data.
+On the other hand, commercial grade EEG headbands are not as reliable as 128 channel headsets used in research labs.
+However, as more neurtech startups emerge, commercial eeg devices are gaining popularity amongst researchers due to their ease of use and affordability.
+Hence, there is growing interest in creating models that work well with these devices.

-Furthermore, as I mentioned at the beginning of the post, my original intention was to design my own experiment so I can use the Muse headband for predicting mental state in real time.
-So staye tuned for part 2 of this project when I receive my muse headband in the mail.